TIBCOSoftware/snappydata/docs/install.md

 Running individual tests within some suite works using the _--tests_ argument.

-## Setting up Intellij with Gradle
+### Setting up Intellij with Gradle

 Intellij is the IDE commonly used by the SnappyData developers.
 Those who really prefer Eclipse can try the Scala-IDE and Gradle support, but has been seen to not work as well (e.g. Gradle support is not integrated with Scala plugin etc).

 To import into Intellij:

-* Update Intellij to the latest 14.x (or 15.x) version, including the latest Scala plugin.
+* Update Intellij to the latest 14.x (or 15.x) version, including the latest Scala plug-in.
 Older versions have trouble dealing with Scala code particularly, some of the code in Spark.

 * Select **Import Project**, and then point to the SnappyData directory.
 Use external Gradle import.
 When using JDK 7, add **-XX:MaxPermSize=350m** to VM options in global Gradle settings.
 Select the default values, and click **Next** in the following screens.<br/>
 <note> Note:</note>